Salt Lake, the Great – Part 4

 However, Bridger had another skill that was unique among those generally rough men who served as scouts and guides in the west – He was a polyglot.
 Not only could he converse in French and Spanish, but he also learned several Native American languages.

 The latter may have served him well when in 1835 he married a woman from the Flathead Indian tribe with whom he had three children.
 After her death in 1846, he married the daughter of a Shoshone chief, who died in childbirth three years later.
 In 1850 he married Shoshone Chief Washakie’s daughter, with whom he had two more children.
-He sent some of the children sent back east to be educated.
+He sent some of the children back east to be educated.

 In 1850, while exploring for an alternative overland route to what was known as the South Pass, he found what would eventually be known as Bridger’s Pass, which shortened the Oregon Trail by 61 miles.
-Bridger’s Pass would eventually become the route used by Interstate 80 as it crosses southern Wyoming, Utah and northern Nevada before turning south toward its terminus in San Francisco.
+Bridger’s Pass would eventually become the route used by Interstate 80 as it crosses southern Wyoming, Utah, and northern Nevada before turning south toward its terminus in San Francisco.

 There’s more to come from my day in and around Salt Lake City so stay tuned.
 You can look at a few pictures while you’re waiting.